jointogetherhq/jointogether.online/index-update.markdown

   that help trade union gain and retain more members.
 paragraphs:
   - text: 'Maximise your union’s growth with member-centric services that work'
-  - text: 'Recruit more members with the best online join'
+  - text: 'Recruit more members with the best online join experience'
   - text: 'Retain more members with Update:Upgrade'
 ---

 <!-- Start with focus on our current headline feature: drastic improvement in conversion -->
 ## Conversion-optimised online join for your union

-We design, develop and deliver the gold standard in online join forms for our union partners and the results speak for
+We design, develop, and deliver high-performing online join forms that help unions grow.
+The results speak for
 themselves:

 <!-- First bit of social proof.
 Actual quote and photo needs signing off from Scarlet -->